AndreyPerunov/TSI-Schedule-Scrapping-Backend/README.md

 ## Setup

-Create `.env` file and put there your my.tsi.lv login and password.
+Create `.env` file and put there your _my.tsi.lv_ login and password.

     TSI_USERNAME=<YOUR_STUDENT_CODE>
     TSI_PASSWORD=<PASSWORD>

-If you want to see what is happening in the real time you can go to the file models/TSI.js and change `13` line to:
+If you want to see what is happening in the real time you can go to the file _models/TSI.js_ and change `line 13` to:

     browser = await puppeteer.launch({ headless: false, executablePath: executablePath() })